AlexErdei73/lottery-keeper/README.md

     available somewhere in the interface.
     - Hosting the game is your responsibility.

+## Questions at the start:

+    * 1. How much is the payout for the winner games?
+    We need to keep the Operator profitable, so we keep 100 credits after each games for the Operator.
+We will give back 400 credits to the winners after each game.
+Games, with 5 correct guesses are more valuable than games with 4 correct guesses and happen less often, so these should be worth more, etc. We are going to devide the amout, which is going to be given back to the winners, according to the number of winning games with the specific number of correct guesses and the probability of occurance of these number of right guesses in each game.

+    * 2. Where should we save the state of the game?
+    The game does not require any user authentication, so the simplest solution is just saving everything in the local storage.
+This has an advantage and a disadvantage too.
+The advantage is that we can use the local storage of the browser, so no server side code required.
+The disadvantage is that the Operator and Player should play in the same browser on the same device.
+    I will choose local storage, because it is a React developer position, so the main focus should not be on my server side programming knowledge.
+I can assure you that I could go on the other way with user authentication too, if the given time was longer.

+    * 3. How well should be the game logic separated from the UI logic?
+    I start with keeping the game logic within the React components and if I had time I could refactor the code to separate the game logic.
+Redux could be a great help here, but the time is short enough to tolerate some level of prop drilling and less separation of concerns, so I will go on the easier way as a start then I can refactor if I have time.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.